Gabriel5638/shape-shift/README.md

 Much like luxury cars symbolize status, fitness apparel has become a statement of dedication to wellness.
 Shapeshift is aiming to promote itself by driving an increased interest in premium fitness wear that seamlessly blends functionality and fashion.

-Statistics highlight a rising consumer inclination towards investing in top-tier activewear.
+Statistics highlight a rising consumer inclination towards investing in activewear that aligns with fashion.
 ShapeShift's B2C model strategically positions it to cater to this evolving demand, providing consumers with a range of stylish yet performance-driven options.
 It's a go-to destination for those seeking to enhance their fitness journey with premium, trendsetting activewear.

 ![statista](/media/statista.PNG)